dong4j/self-star-list/README.md

 *   [chflame163/ComfyUI\_LayerStyle](https://github.com/chflame163/ComfyUI_LayerStyle) - A set of nodes for ComfyUI that can composite layer and mask to achieve Photoshop like functionality.

-*   [huggingface/diffusers](https://github.com/huggingface/diffusers) - :hugging\_face: Diffusers: State-of-the-art diffusion models for image, video, and audio generation in PyTorch.
+*   [huggingface/diffusers](https://github.com/huggingface/diffusers) - 🤗 Diffusers: State-of-the-art diffusion models for image, video, and audio generation in PyTorch.

 *   [tlkh/asitop](https://github.com/tlkh/asitop) - Perf monitoring CLI tool for Apple Silicon